micheltraub/pex-prevalent-colors-challenge/README.md

 ---
 ## Challenge description

-### The first part of the challenge description says:
+### First challenge requirement:
 >Below is a list of links leading to an image.
 Read this list of images and find the 3 most prevalent colors in the RGB scheme in >hexadecimal format (#000000 - #FFFFFF) for each image, then write the result into a CSV file in the form of url,color,color,color.

 #### Proposed solution
-To configure the input location, the input filename, the output location, and the output filename you can change the `.Env` file modifying the following default values:
+To configure the input location, the input filename, the output location, and the output filename you can change the `.env` file modifying the following default values:

 ```dosini
 #INPUT Location